 - Some people find cheap Walmart tents especially Ozark brand is more tolerable than ones for hundreds of dollars.
 I have found Ozark tents to be very tolerable myself.

 - Winterial may work for some folks.
 I used this exact one (which Amazon says I purchased 3 times) as I was becoming less sensitive.
 I like that it is affordable and doesn’t contain flame retardants.

 - Cuben fiber tents – Cuben Fibre is PET, this can be more tolerable for the very sensitive though they are more expensive.
 Many have said these don’t contain FR, but Zpacks failed to get back to me on that.

 - Moonlight by Tent Lab – Are FR-free and coated with silicone on the outside and polyurethane (PU) on the inside.
 This brand is often touted as being better for the chemically sensitive but I have found there is not enough consensus on this.
 With many not tolerating it.
 At a steeper price than your average tent, you should test it out first.
 They send fabric samples.

 - Six Moon Designs – silicone-nylon fabrics, very low odor,.

-If you are too sensitive for any of these brand there are more options further down in this post for those who have to go more extreme.
+If you are too sensitive for any of these brands there are more options further down in this post for those who have to go more extreme.

 11 Tent Brands Without Flame Retardants 2023